Lyn and George M. Ross Chair

 Raised in a musical family, Ms. Jantsch began piano lessons at age six and began studying euphonium at the Interlochen Arts Camp at age nine.
 After switching to tuba, she attended the prestigious arts boarding high school Interlochen Arts Academy, graduating as salutatorian of her class.
 She continued her studies at the University of Michigan under the tutelage of Fritz Kaenzig.
 After winning her position with The Philadelphia Orchestra in February 2006, she returned to Michigan to complete her Bachelor of Music degree, graduating with highest honors.

-Ms. Jantsch can be heard on numerous Philadelphia Orchestra recordings, including the 2010 release of Ewald Quintets No. 1 and 3 with fellow Philadelphia Orchestra principal brass.
+Ms. Jantsch can be heard on numerous Philadelphia Orchestra recordings, including the 2010 release of Ewald Quintet Nos.
+1 and 3 with fellow Philadelphia Orchestra principal brass.
 She released her first solo recording, Cascades, in 2009.
-In 2013 she premiered Reflections on the Mississippi, a tuba concerto written for her by Grammy Award-winning composer Michael Daugherty.
-She has recorded this work with the Temple University Symphony Orchestra and with the University of Michigan Symphony Band.
+In 2013 she premiered Reflections on the Mississippi, a tuba concerto written for her and the Temple University Symphony Orchestra by Grammy Award-winning composer Michael Daugherty.
+She performed the concerto with The Philadelphia Orchestra in 2015 and recorded it with both the Albany Symphony Orchestra and the University of Michigan Symphony Band.

 Photo: Jessica Griffin